-NASA SWOT MISSION LAUNCHES FROM VANDENBERG
+NASA SWOT Mission Launches from Vandenberg

 A SpaceX Falcon 9 rocket launches with the Surface Water and Ocean Topography (SWOT) spacecraft onboard, Friday, Dec.
 16, 2022, from Space Launch Complex 4E at Vandenberg Space Force Base in California.
 Jointly developed by NASA and Centre National D'Etudes Spatiales (CNES), with contributions from the Canadian Space Agency (CSA) and United Kingdom Space Agency, SWOT is the first satellite mission that will observe nearly all water on Earth’s surface, measuring the height of water in the planet’s lakes, rivers, reservoirs, and the ocean.
-(U.S. Space Force video by Senior Airman Rocio Romo)
+(U.S. Space Force photo by Airman 1st Class Kadielle Shaw)

 |Date Taken: